HKUDS/OpenSpace/README.md

 ## 🎯 What is OpenSpace?

-**🚀 OpenSpace is a quality-first Skill Hub where real tasks teach agents which skills to trust, reuse, improve, and share.**
+OpenSpace is the **Skill Management Layer** for AI Agents—helping them find the right skills, verify what works, and evolve your agents through real-world tasks.

 https://github.com/user-attachments/assets/1c6b1b44-b207-491b-ad23-0f0591c17e0a

 OpenSpace plugs into your agent as skills.

-- **v1** helped agents learn, evolve, and share experience.
+- **v1** enabled agents to learn from tasks, evolve skills, and share experience.

-- **v2** adds the missing quality layer: every skill is judged by real task results, improved through controlled evolution, and shared with clear context — not just uploaded and forgotten.
+- **v2** introduced the missing management and quality layer—so skills are continuously evaluated, improved, and shared with evidence instead of simply being uploaded and forgotten.

 <div align="center">
 <img src="assets/skillwiki.png" width="760" alt="OpenSpace Skill Wiki package tree and skill search visualization">